Yesterday was the Dette Trout Flies Partridge Days Show at the Catskill Fly Fishing Center and Museum.

 To make a long story short and skip all the technical talk:

-It swims as fast as it can towards the surface and fights it on the way up, while fishing you can see them floating past you in erratic up and down movements (also why soft hackles are such great fish catchers during a hatch! so much movement!)
+It swims as fast as it can towards the surface and as it drifts back down it will once again fight on its way back up.
+While fishing you will see them floating past you in an erratic up and down motion.
+This is also why soft hackles are such great fish catchers during a hatch!

 And All that ruckus seen from below will usually trigger a trout to take a closer look.